-Twice a year, everyone on Earth is seemingly on equal footing – at least when it comes to the distribution of daytime and nighttime.
+Twice a year, the sun doesn’t play favorites.
+Everyone on Earth is seemingly on equal status – at least when it comes to the amount of light and dark they get.

-We’ve entered our second and final equinox of 2022.
+On Saturday, we enter our second equinox of 2018.
 If you reside in the Northern Hemisphere, you know it as the fall equinox (or autumnal equinox).
 For people south of the equator, this equinox actually signals the coming of spring.

-But during equinoxes, everyone from pole to pole gets to enjoy a 12-hour split of day and night.
+But during the equinox, everyone from pole to pole gets to enjoy a 12/12 split of day and night.
 Well, there’s just one rub – it isn’t as perfectly “equal” as you may have thought.

 There’s a good explanation (SCIENCE!) for why you don’t get precisely 12 hours of daylight on the equinox.
-More on that farther down.
+More on that farther down in the article.

-But first, here are the answers to your other burning equinox questions:
+Here are the answers to some of your fall equinox questions: